nod-ai/SHARK-ModelDev/README.md

   is available for more native, interactive use within a PyTorch session.
 * *Turbine Kernels*: (coming soon) A union of the [Triton](https://github.com/openai/triton) approach and [Pallas](https://jax.readthedocs.io/en/latest/pallas/index.html) but based on native PyTorch constructs and tracing.
-It is intended to compliment for simple cases where direct emission to the underlying, cross platform, vector programming model is desirable.
+It is intended to complement for simple cases where direct emission to the underlying, cross platform, vector programming model is desirable.